koteth/simple_vp/README.rst

 A Pure python implementation of vp_tree.
 Is a simple but yet powerfull implementation of a vp-tree.
-It implements a simple knn search and a way to persist the tree.
+It implements a simple knn search and will implement a way to persist the tree.

 Links